javagurumc/yaply-core/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'eu.companon.clarity-walk-core' is invalid and this project uses 'eu.companon.clarity_walk_core' instead.
+* The original package name 'eu.companon.clarity-walk-core' is invalid and this project uses 'eu.companon.core' instead.

 # Getting Started